StudentEng2016/CENG315.Project2/README.md

 Once you save your configuration, FarmBot will connect to your home Wi Fi network and to the FarmBot web application

-**2.4.5 FarmBot Arduino OS**
+**2.4.5 FarmBot Arduino Firmware**

-To upload FarmBot OS on Arduino Mega 2560 according to [@00000020] There are two methods
+To upload FarmBot Firmware on Arduino Mega 2560 according to [@00000020] There are two methods

 Using Web App
-Note: You can only use this method if you already have FarmBot OS installed on your Raspberry Pi 3.
+Note: You can only use this method if you already have FarmBot Firmware installed on your Raspberry Pi 3.

 -	Connect your your Arduino to Raspberry using your USB cable